Or if you prefer, my resume.

 09.14 – present; Advanced Green Innovations, Chandler, AZ USA; Director of Alternative Fuels Technology

-• Oversee internal and external research on alternative fuels for use in the company’s proprietary fuel injectors.
+• Managed internal and external research on alternative fuels for use in the company’s proprietary fuel injectors.

-• Develop small scale in-house production of appropriate alternative fuels.
+• Developed small scale in-house production of appropriate alternative fuels.

-• Explore collaboration with 3rd parties to advance the alternative fuel platform.
+• Explored collaboration with 3rd parties to advance the alternative fuel platform.

-• Assist in the development of a proprietary anaerobic digestion system.
+• Assisted in the development of a proprietary anaerobic digestion system.